 Answers to Common FAQs

-What’s the Difference Between Section 508 Reasonable Accommodation?
+What’s the Difference Between Section 508 and Reasonable Accommodation?

-- Section 508: It relates specifically to ICT – all information and communications technology people need to obtain information or fulfill their employment obligations.
+- Section 508 relates specifically to ICT.
+All information and communications technology that people need to obtain information or fulfill their employment obligations.

-- Reasonable Accommodation: It specifically concerns what each person needs due to disability.
+- Reasonable Accommodation specifically concerns each person’s needs due to disability.
 It eliminates company obstacles for employees with disabilities.

 What are The Main Examples of ICT?

 - Smartphones and tablets